Suggestions for Community Hosts

-Some families have asked for more guidance as to what they should do, or not do, as host "parents" of Bowdoin students.
+Some community hosts have asked for more guidance as to what they should do, or not do, as hosts of Bowdoin students.
 Every relationship is unique, student needs and interests vary widely so there is no simple formula that fits all situations--but our committee offers the following suggestions.

 Determine with your student the best way to keep in touch and when possible, do so frequently.
 We find e-mail useful for most situations, avoiding telephone tag.

 We suggest that, soon after your student arrives, a brief tour of downtown Brunswick will be useful.
 Locate a pharmacy, grocery store, cleaners, the Greyhound bus stop (it is less expensive than Concord Trailways, but not as convenient to Logan Airport), the, the Goodwill thrift shop in Topsham and Salvation Army thrift shop in Brunswick as well as local consignment shops (great places to find inexpensive, warm clothing) etc. A trip to Cook's Corner could be in order.
 If a student needs to open a local bank account, some assistance as to the types of accounts, credit and debit cards, etc. may be helpful.

 Make your student feel welcome in your home.
 An occasional home-cooked meal, celebrating your student's birthday or sharing a special occasion, a quiet weekend in a spare bedroom away from a noisy dorm--you can find many such opportunities to offer a home away from home.
 Special holidays, such as Thanksgiving, provide a sample of Americana to international students/teaching fellows or a local alternative to those American students who are far from home.
 Many community hosts invite their students and others staying on campus for Thanksgiving dinner.
 Be sure that your student has a place to go if you are going to be away.